 Since her days of ballet dancing, Porter has built a name for herself in choreography.
 Her most notable productions are The Garden of Eros for the London City Ballet and Dancing at Lughnasa.

 Today Porter is married to husband Nicky Henson and they have a son.
 She teaches at the Royal Ballet School and has also instructed at the Ballet Rambert and the Hong Kong Ballet.
 She serves as Director of the Yorkshire Ballet Seminars and is the governor of the Royal Ballet Company, where she first started out.
 In 2015 Marguerite Porter was appointed Member of the Order of the British Empire (MBE) in the New Year’s Honours for her contribution to the world of ballet.

 3 – Veronica Tennant

 This Canadian producer, director, and filmmaker was born in London in 1946.
-At the age of nine her family moved to Canada and immediately started her training in the ballet having been a practicing dancer since the age of four.
+At the age of nine, her family moved to Canada and immediately started her training in the ballet, practicing dance since the age of four.
 Tennant trained with Betty Oliphant and then moved on to the National Ballet School.
 Before graduating Tennant would suffer her first back injury.
 Still, despite her physical ailment, in 1964 Tennant became the youngest Principal Dancer the National Ballet Company had ever had.
 John Cranko and Celia Franca debuted Tennant in Juliet in the title role.